KasparEtter/ef1p/internet/index.md

 the protocol above can be ignorant about such a process.
 As we've seen throughout this introduction, a lot of things can go wrong in computer networks.
-In the following sections, we'll have a closer look on how protocols compensate for the deficiencies of the underlying network.
+In the following subsections,
+we'll have a closer look on how protocols compensate for the deficiencies of the underlying network.
 Before we do so, we should first talk about standardization.